Adding extension attribute to order in Magento 2 can enhance your store’s functionality and provide more flexibility for customization.

 }

-The interface \Magento\Sales\Api\Data\OrderExtensionInterface is generated by Magento, either on the development mode or the compilation process.
-The code generation happens via \Magento\Framework\Code\Generator for any interface which cannot be loaded.
-It will read our XML configuration and create an interface which includes a getter and setter for tigren_attribute.
+The code generation happens via \Magento\Framework\Code\Generator for any interface that cannot be loaded.
+It will read our XML configuration and create an interface that includes a getter and setter for tigren_attribute.

 Step 4: Create a plugin to save and retrieve the new attributes